RJafroc is replacing Windows JAFROC

-An R package RJafroc is available at CRAN (comprehensive R archive network).
-RJafroc is an enhanced, free, open-source, cross-platform implementation of existing JAFROC Windows software.
+An R package RJafroc is available.
+It is an enhanced, free, open-source, cross-platform implementation of existing JAFROC Windows software.
 The enhancements are described in the upcoming book on observer performance.
-Since it runs on any platform, including Windows, it makes sense to focus my efforts on RJafroc and discontinue updating the Windows version.
+Since it runs on any platform, it makes more sense to focus on this and discontinue updating the Windows version.

-The R package reads data in all currently used data formats including Excel; it even outputs the results of significance testing in Excel format.
-Significance testing implements two methods in widespread use, a jackknife pseudo-value based method and an analysis of variance method with correlated errors based method.
-Included are tools for (1) calculating a number of free-response figures of merit; (2) sample size estimation for planning a future study ROC or FROC study; (3) viewing empirical operating characteristics in ROC and FROC paradigms; (4) producing report files; (5) saving a data file in appropriate format for analysis with alternate software; (6) comparing CAD to a group of radiologists interpreting the same cases; (7) fitting the radiological search model (RSM) and the contaminated binormal model (CBM) to ROC data; (8) fitting the correlated contaminated binormal model (CORCBM) to paired ROC data - this is the preferred replacement for CORROC software which is susceptible to degeneracy problems; (9) extracting measures of search and lesion-classification performances, highly useful measures unknown in the ROC world; etc.
+The package reads data in all currently used data formats including Excel; it even outputs the results of significance testing in Excel format.
+Significance testing uses two methods in widespread use, a jackknife pseudo-value based method and an analysis of variance method with correlated errors.
+Included are tools for (1) calculating a variety of free-response figures of merit; (2) sample size estimation for planning a future study ROC or FROC study based on pilot data; (3) viewing empirical operating characteristics in receiver operating characteristic and free-response paradigms; (4) producing formatted report files; (5) saving a data file in appropriate format for analysis with alternate software; (6) comparing CAD to a group of radiologists interpreting the same cases; (7) fitting the radiological search model (RSM) and the contaminated binormal model (CBM) to ROC data; (8) extracting measures of search and lesion-classification performances, highly useful measures unknown in the ROC world; etc.